-The Investment Adviser may waive a portion of its management fee, including fees earned as the Investment Adviser to any of the affiliated funds in which the Fund invests, except those management fees it earns from the Fund's investments of cash collateral received in connection with securities lending transactions in affiliated funds, from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements that may be in place.
+In addition to the management fee waivers described above, the Investment Adviser may waive a portion of its management fee, including fees earned as the Investment Adviser to any of the affiliated funds in which the Fund invests, except those management fees it earns from the Fund's investments of cash collateral received in connection with securities lending transactions in affiliated funds, from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements that may be in place.

-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for each Fund in 2024 is available in the Funds' Form N-CSR dated August 31, 2024.
+A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for the Funds is available in the Funds' Form N-CSR dated August 31, 2024.